Saw 3D

 Casting began in mid-December 2009.
 On February 22, 2010, Cary Elwes was listed on the Toronto Film & Television\'s official list of personnel website for Saw 3D but on March 8 his name along with other cast members were removed from the list.
 The following month, Lionsgate confirmed his reprisal Lawrence Gordon, last seen in the first film.
 Dunstan and Melton said that Elwes was on set and filmed new scenes.

-An eighth installment was planned, but the decrease in the box for Saw VI compared to previous installments, led to Saw 3D being the final film in the series, and the plot concept for Saw VIII being incorporated into Saw 3D.
+An eighth installment was planned, but the decrease in the performance for Saw VI compared to previous installments, led to Saw 3D being the final film in the series, and the plot concept for Saw VIII being incorporated into Saw 3D.
 Saw V director David Hackl was to direct the film, but two weeks before filming Lionsgate announced that Greutert, who directed the sixth film, would direct.

 Principal photography took place in Toronto from February to April 2010 and was shot with the SI-3D digital camera system, as opposed to shooting with traditional cameras and later transferring to 3D in post-production.
 Saw 3D was originally scheduled to be released on October 22, 2010, but was pushed back a week to October 29, 2010.
 The film was initially rated NC-17 (no children 17 and under admitted) by the Motion Picture Association of America (MPAA) and had be to submitted six times to finally receive an R rating.